lucienshawls/Free-Cloud-Compute/README.md

       ```shell
       ./egde -c <N2N_COMMUNITY> -l <N2N_SUPERNODE_HOST>:<N2N_SERVER_PORT> -a <local intranet ip> -k <N2N_KEY> -A3
       ```
-      Please replace variables (surrounded with <>) with your own settings.
+      Please replace variables (surrounded with <>) with corresponding values.
 ### Use frp
 frp has two elements: frpc (client) that runs on the instance and frps (server) that runs on a server with a public ip address.